-It is worth to mention here, that HIPAA takes in consideration only electronic transmission of data, having a clear distinction between electronic information and paper information.
-Though there is no differentiation on the sizes of clinics and offices, all of then need to be compliant to the HIPAA law, and mental health professionals need to be careful and follow even more restrict security laws.
+It is worth mentioning here, that HIPAA takes into consideration only electronic transmission of data, having a clear distinction between electronic information and paper information.
+Though there is no differentiation in the sizes of clinics and offices, all of them need to be compliant with the HIPAA law, and mental health professionals need to be careful and follow even more restricted security laws.

 Basic recommendations of security of HIPAA

-The HIPAA considers as an electronic transmission and communication any data saved in a software, or shared data with third parties, like insurances or with banks, there for those third parties need to be compliant and follow the law too.
+The HIPAA considers the electronic transmission and communication of any data saved in software, or shared data with third parties, like insurances or banks, there for those third parties need to be compliant and follow the law too.

-You may have some security protocols in place, or even with the EHR software that you current use most have some level of security, it is still necessary to document what those protocols are, and all of your staff and workers need to be properly trained about the security and privacy policies of the HIPAA law.
+You may have some security protocols in place, or even though the EHR software that you currently use most has some level of security, it is still necessary to document what those protocols are, and all of your staff and workers need to be properly trained about the security and privacy policies of the HIPAA law.

-The HIPAA can be divided in four big groups: privacy rule, security rule, enforcement rule and the Omnibus rule (HITECH).
+The HIPAA can be divided into four big groups: privacy rule, security rule, enforcement rule, and the Omnibus rule (HITECH).

-Being the more ones concerning the security, the security rule, that sets the patterns of security level for the personal health information, protect those informations regarding its electronic transmission, they require the administrative, physical and technical existence of security procedures to safeguard information and support the privacy rules to keep health information safe, in any form that it presents itself.
+Being the more ones concerning the security, the security rule, that sets the patterns of security level for personal health information, protect those pieces of information regarding its electronic transmission, they require the administrative, physical, and technical existence of security procedures to safeguard information and support the privacy rules to keep health information safe, in any form that it presents itself.

 Some examples of the basic rules of security and privacy are: